-First of all, the idea that the Secretary of the Treasury would be badgered because someone is talking about investing Social Security money on behalf of paying Social Security benefits is one of the benefits, and I guess someone might complain about that.
+First of all, the idea that the Secretary of the Treasury would be badgered because someone is talking about investing Social Security money on behalf of paying Social Security benefits is one of the great peculiarities in legislative history.

 We act as if paying down the public debt somehow helps Social Security.
 That is a complete fraud.
 It is pillaging the Social Security funds because we are using them to benefit the Federal Government and the Treasury, and they are doing nothing to benefit Social Security.